Mon - Sun: 24 hours.

 Find out more on the above types of damages here.

-Care Home Claims Calculator
+Care Home Negligence Compensation Calculator

 Below is a compensation calculator that lists many of the more common injuries seen in care home negligence cases and advised compensation amounts.
-Although the compensation levels are not set in stone they are used as a guide in calculating general damages.
+Although the compensation levels are not set in stone, they are used as a guide in calculating general damages.

 Compensation Calculator